An enchanting German voyage

-This evening, the Captain hosts a Farewell Dinner, and you'll have the chance to swap memories of your adventures with fellow passengers.
+Tonight, re-board Olympia for the Captain's Farewell Dinner, giving you the chance to share memories of your cruise with fellow passengers.

-Bid farewell to Olympia, and begin your coach journey back to Dover (or Ashford), from where you'll be free to make your own way home.
+Bid farewell to Olympia this morning, and begin the coach journey back to Dover (or Ashford), from where you'll make your own way home.

 Our flexible joining options allow you to travel on any date, and as an added convenience we've arranged two possible pre-departure options for you.
 Make your own way to the Holiday Inn Ashford North and stay the night (car parking is included), and our coach will call for you at the hotel on the way to the Channel.